SumoLogic/sumologic-documentation/docs/integrations/global-intelligence/kubernetes-devops.md

 Time series data for usage and requests is summarized for each deployment-container combination to compute slack as follows:

 * Time series are bucketed into 15m epochs and summarized using 15m averages.
 * Usage is represented by the p95 value over the calendar day over all deployment-container combinations.
-Let us call this `usage_15m_p95_1d(deployment_container)`.
+Let's call this `usage_15m_p95_1d(deployment_container)`.
 * Request is represented by the average over the calendar day of 15m epochs for each deployment-container combination.
 Let us call this `request_15m_avg_1d(deployment_container)`.
 * Next, slack for a calendar day in any 15m epoch for any deployment-container combination is calculated as `slack_15m_1d(deployment_container) =  request_15m_avg_1d(deployment_container) -  usage_15m_p95_1d(deployment_container)`
 * Then, we calculate `slack_8d(deployment_container)` as average over  `slack_15m_1d(deployment_container)`. `slack_8d(deployment_container)` is an estimate of the slack in any 15m interval for a given deployment-container combination based on 8d data.